awesomephant/blog/posts/everything-i-know-about-alt-text.md

 Alt text should give people the same information as the image it replaces.
 This means you need to ask what the _purpose_ of the image is in the context it's in and write different alt text depending on the answer.

 Let's say your website has a phone number with an icon of a phone next to it.
 The purpose of that icon is just to indicate that what follows is, in fact, a phone number – so the alt text should do the same.
-The word "Phone" would probably be enough to do that – any other details would be distracting.
+The word "Phone" would be enough to do that.
+Any other details would be distracting.

 If the point of an image is to show what something looks like, the alt text should be a visual description of that thing, focusing on the important details.
 If the image is a photo of a boat you're trying to sell, you should focus on the boat rather than the landscape in the background.
 However, if you used the same image as an example of your landscape photography, describing the background, the light, and the overall composition would make sense.